-Foreigners who drive in Cambodia are legally required to have a Cambodian license.
+Foreigners who drive in Cambodia may or may not legally required to have a Cambodian license.
 Really!

 Although many expats don’t bother, if you’re planning to drive in Cambodia it makes sense to get a Cambodian driver’s license.
 Trust us, it’s not difficult and can save you a lot of hassle and fines further down the line.

-Foreigners who drive in Cambodia are legally required to have a Cambodian license.
-Many don’t bother, and just pay (or avoid) the fines when they are stopped.
+The laws changed on January 1st, 2016 and now drivers who are driving motos that are 125cc or smaller do not need a license.
+Unfortunately, it’s not yet clear if this also applies to foreigners.
+Many expats don’t bother to get a license, and just pay (or avoid) the fines when they are stopped.
 But getting a driver’s license in Cambodia isn’t very difficult, and although the fines for driving without one are currently small, in the future the penalties for driving without a license will likely be more severe.
 Note that an International Driver’s License is not recognized in Cambodia.
 Also note that if you get into an accident while driving without a valid Cambodian license, most health insurance and travel insurance companies will not cover your claim.

 There are seven types of licenses in Cambodia.
 The non-industrial ones are:

 B: For passenger vehicles (less than 9 passengers)

 License B also permits the holder to drive motorcycles under 125cc, but an A2 license is still required for larger motorcycles.

 What you need to apply for a Cambodian driver’s license:

 - Valid driver’s license from your home country